 - Eat Like You're at Home – When out in a restaurant or dinner at a friends, remain conscious-minded with your food choices.
 Don't glom a basket of bread or order the fries just because they are offered.
 While these things are certainly fine on occasion, eating out frequently requires that you think before you bite.
 Aim for grain-less dishes – salad topped with salmon, or an entree minus the starchy side.
 And while desserts are a fun indulgence, limit them to once per month at most.
 For more tips on eating Real Food in the real world, check out this post.

 - Try Broth as Medicine – Since nicotine is a powerful stimulant, quitting smoking can throw a wrench in your digestive mojo leading to tummy upset, increased appetite, and slowed metabolism that can take some time to recover from.
 While I'm not typically a fan of green juice for nutrition (much less nutrients are assimilated when greens aren't paired with fat), juiced veggies may act as a good cleansing agent as your tummy adjusts to life post-ciggies.
 To help heal your digestive system, try drinking a cup of beef or fish bone broth at least twice per day in addition to any home-cooked soups you may be making.

-Would YOU like to have a Holistic Kid, nutrient-dense spin on what YOU ate today?
-Send me your name, age, home town, and occupation plus your list of breakfast, lunch, snacks, supplements, dietary goals, and challenges to emily at holistickid dot com.
+Would YOU like to have a Holistic Squid, nutrient-dense spin on what YOU ate today?
+Send me your name, age, home town, and occupation plus your list of breakfast, lunch, snacks, supplements, dietary goals, and challenges to info at holisticsquid dot com.
 Please include a fun picture too.